-Q 5 Letter Writing: One out of two letters (formal/informal/email) in not more than 120-150 words based on verbal stimulus and context provided.
+Q4 Letter Writing: One out of two letters (formal/informal/email) in not more than 120-150 words based on verbal stimulus and context provided.

-Types of letter: Informal - personal, such as to family and friends.
+Types of letter:

-Formal - letters to the editor / the principal of a school.

-Email - formal letters to the principal of the school or to the editor of a Newspaper or a Magazine.
-8 Marks

-Q 6 Writing an article, speech or debate based on a visual or verbal stimulus in not more than 120 words (One out of two).

-Q 7 Writing a short composition in the form of dialogue writing or story or report of minimum 80 words (One out of two).
+- Informal personal, such as to family and friends etc. - Formal letters to the editor / the principal of a school etc. • - Email formal or informal - Q 5 Writing an article, speech or debate based on a visual or verbal stimulus in not more than 120 words (One out of two).
+6 Marks - Writing a short composition in the form of story or report for a school magazine of minimum 80 words Q6 (One out of two).
+3 Marks

-- This section will assess Grammar items in context for 15 marks. - This section will carry five questions of three marks each - Out of five questions two questions (question 8 and 9) carrying 6 marks will have MCQs of three marks each .The test types for MCQs include: - Gap filling

-- Sentence completion
+This section will assess Grammar items in context for 15 marks.

+- This section will carry five questions of three marks each - Out of five questions two questions (question 7 and 8) carrying 6 marks will have MCQs of three marks each .The test types for MCQs include: - Q.7.
+Gap filling - Q.8.
+Sentence completion/Dialogue completion
-- Dialogue Completion

-- Questions 10, 11 and 12(carrying 3 marks each ie total 9 marks) will be based on response supplied by students.
+Questions 9, 10 and 11(carrying 3 marks each ie total 9 marks) will be based on response supplied by students.
 (Supply Type Questions)